-The Canon EOS 5D Mark III and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in March 2012 and September 2017.
+The Canon EOS 5D Mark III and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in March 2012 and September 2017.
 The 5D Mark III is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on a full frame (5D Mark III) and an one-inch sensor.
 The Canon has a resolution of 22.1 megapixel, whereas the Sony provides 20 MP.

-The physical size and weight of the Canon 5D Mark III and the Sony RX10 IV are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
+The side-by-side display below illustrates the physical size and weight of the Canon 5D Mark III and the Sony RX10 IV.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 5D Mark III – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is notably smaller (29 percent) than the Canon 5D Mark III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.